Jim Lea (musician): 'N' Betweens to Slade

-Lea aged 16 went for auditions for a local band, 'The 'N Betweens', of which drummer Don Powell, guitarist Dave Hill and vocalist Johnny Howells were already members.
+Lea aged 16 went for auditions, bass guitar in plastic bag, for a local band, 'The 'N Betweens', of which drummer Don Powell, guitarist Dave Hill and vocalist Johnny Howells were already members.
 He was accepted and left school immediately.
 When Noddy Holder joined soon after, the foundations for Slade had been laid.
 Howells later left the band.
 In December 1966, the 'N' Betweens signed to EMI and their first single "You Better Run" was produced by Kim Fowley.